dev-mtshikomba/jaccard_text_summarizer/README.md

 The higher the rank score the more similar the sentence is to the first sentence.
 After ranking the sentences, we pick the top N sentences and use them to summarize (create a much shorter version of the document) the document.
 This algorithm does not take sentences into consideration with a zero-rank score

+>>
+I belived there is more cleaning and stemming that needs to be done on this algorithm.

 ## Install Requirements
 ```